lucasoliveira13/lucasoliveira13/README.md

 > - 🧑‍💻 I’m currently working as a Junior Artificial Inteligence Engineer @ Avantia/WeSafer.
 > - 📚 I recently graduated with a Bachelor's degree in Computer Engineering @ University of Pernambuco.
-> - 😄 Pronouns: He/him.
+> - 😄 My pronouns are He/him.
-> - 🗺️ Languages: Brazilian portuguese, english and a little bit of spanish.
+> - 🗺️ I can speak in brazilian portuguese, english and a little bit of spanish.

 ## 🖥️ Programming Languages: